tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 ### Exercises with Scanner and Files
 Today's tasks should be coded using the IntelliJ IDE.
-For each Task you will create a new project, as each task will require you to create a Main class with a main method.
+For each Task you will create a new project, as each task will require you to create a Main class with a main method (except for Task 2).
 In some tasks you will write all the code in this main method, while in others you will be asked to make both a Main class with a main method in it (sometimes refered to as the "client class") and an "entity class" whithout a main method but with a constructor.

-The former is named so because it uses the services of the entity class.
+NOTE: Task 3 and 5 are not easy.
+Follow the steps as long as you can.
+Use the hints and codesnippets provided.
+The goal is to prepare yourself for review, where we will code it together.

 ---